Mirantis/kqueen/docs/kqueen.cli_api_examples.rst

    }

+**To deploy a new Kubernetes cluster using Azure Managed Kubernetes Service provisioner:**

-Deploy new Kubernetes using Azure Managed Kubernetes Service provisioner "testprovisioner" created by "testusername"
+The following example shows how to deploy a new Kubernetes cluster using the Azure Managed Kubernetes Service provisioner ``testprovisioner`` created by the ``testusername`` user.

 .. code-block:: bash